-While I’d argue that the creamy, savory and tart punch of tartar sauce goes with just about any savory dish, there are some obvious natural pairings.
+While I’d argue that the creamy, savory and tangy punch of tartar sauce goes with just about any savory dish, there are some obvious natural pairings:

-On the Japanese side of the spectrum, classics like kaki fry (カキフライ – fried oysters), tonkatsu (豚カツ – fried pork cutlet), karaage (から揚げ – fried chicken) and ebi fry (海老フライ – fried shrimp) practically scream out for a ramekin of tartar sauce on the plate.
+- On the Japanese side of the spectrum, classics like kaki fry (カキフライ – fried oysters), karaage (から揚げ – fried chicken) and ebi fry (海老フライ – fried shrimp) are usually served with a ramekin of tartar sauce on the side.

 Do you see a trend?